 Wide open spaces, natural resources and an active community.
-Sport holds a special place in the life of Manly residents.
+Sport holds a special place in the life of our local residents.

-Manly Council owns and maintains eight sporting fields used by clubs, associations, schools, organised groups for sporting activities and passive recreation.
+Northern Beaches Council owns and maintains a number of sporting fields used by clubs, associations, schools, organised groups for sporting activities and passive recreation.
+There are eight in Manly and its surrounding suburbs.

-In the interests of community sports safety and injury prevention, Manly Council has developed the following Sports Safety Guidelines for all users of Manly Council's sporting facilities.
+In the interests of community sports safety and injury prevention, Council has developed the following Sports Safety Guidelines for all users of Council's sporting facilities.

-All users of Manly Council sporting facilities must adhere to the following sports safety requirements.
-In addition, users MUST adhere to the Safety Policies and Guidelines (including Codes of Behaviour) recommended by the governing body for their specific sport.
+All users of Council sporting facilities need to adhere to the following sports safety requirements.
+Additionally, users must adhere to the Safety Policies and Guidelines (including Codes of Behaviour) recommended by the governing body for their specific sport.

-Provide council with contact details of a representative at the start of every season who will be the nominated contact person for the length of the season.
-The person will be responsible for ensuring that the Sports Safety Guidelines are implemented by the group/club.
-This person will be expected to:
+Please provide Council with the contact details of nominated club representatives at the begining of each season.
+This person will be responsible for ensuring that the Sports Safety Guidelines are followed the group/club.
+This person is expected to:

 - Attend (or nominate a proxy to attend) an Induction and Training Workshop at the start of each season

-- Report any significant incidents or injury to Manly Council
+- Report any significant incidents or injury to Council

 - Be available to liaise with Council about safety and ground/facilities maintenance and management issues as required.